Purpose of Biology Program

 III.
 Biology Core Courses

-Students must complete 24-25 additional hours in one of the Biology Tracks to earn the 120 hours necessary for graduation.
+Students must complete 30-31 additional hours in one of the Biology Tracks to earn the 120 hours necessary for graduation.
 A minimum of 45 hours of upper-division credit (courses numbered 3000 or 4000) is required to graduate.
-A minimum grade point average of 2.25 in the major field of study (biology core + biology track) is required to graduate.
+A minimum grade point average of 2.5 in the major field of study (biology core + biology track) is required to graduate.
+No “D” or “F” grades will be accepted as credit within the biology core or biology track courses.

 IV.
 Biology Career Tracks